Owning a website is similar to owning a car: regular and preventive maintenance is required to ensure it’s secure, reliable, and stable.

 To make things easier, you may want to have an experienced expert perform updates and upgrades for you.
 More on this below!

-It’s important to regularly check your website to ensure everything is functioning properly, especially after upgrades are performed.
+It’s important to regularly check your website to ensure everything is functioning properly, especially after upgrades.

-This type of review can be done manually by visually reviewing the website but can also be programmed through unit tests and other testing platforms.
+You can conduct this type of review manually, or you can program it through unit tests and other testing platforms.
 For example, we like the platform Ghost Inspector, which can create automated tests on your website.

 Forms are the lifeblood of your website.
 If users cannot complete forms to donate, register for events, or contact you, you will lose valuable supporters.